PROGRAM CANCELED FOR SUMMER 2020

 The program is divided into 2 parts:

-The Berkeley Leadership Week: The first week of the program leverages the Berkeley Method of Entrepreneurship (BMoE) methodology to prepare students to build startups in the next phase of the program.
-This week focus on building leadership skills through experiential learning.
+The Berkeley Leadership Week: The first week of the program takes place in Porto and leverages the Berkeley Method of Entrepreneurship (BMoE) methodology to prepare students to build startups in the next phase of the program.
+This week focuses on building leadership skills through experiential learning.

 UC Berkeley Students will join the world’s largest extreme entrepreneurship program - The European Innovation Academy - Where they will develop an idea to a tech start-up in 15 days.

 • Student accommodation will be single rooms in Lisbon, and a bus will be picking students up to take them to Cascais every day (20-minute ride).

 • No meals are included in the program fee

 • The excursion is during the 1st week in Porto this year

 • Students receive the SCET Certificate in Entrepreneurship and Technology upon completion of summer abroad

 Language of Instruction: English

 • IND ENG 185: Challenge Lab (4 units)